Review of Measures Used for Evaluating Color Difference Models: A continuous extension of the discrete direct color difference measures.

 \subsection{Discrete difference measures.}

 There is one situation where these continuous measures might not be advisable and the original discrete ones can still be applied.
 That is when the number of directions in a color point is limited and the reliable definition of an ellipsoid is impossible or at least unreliable.
 In that case it still makes sense to compare those limited data with the discrete measures.
 To compare those measures we consider an extreme case of very elongated ellipses ($\delta_{\lambda}=\delta_{\gamma}=0.9$) at an angle $\Delta\theta=\pi/4$.
-We also consider an absolute minimum of only two sampled directions, arbitrarely $\frac{\pi}{3}$ apart, since for a single direction the (symmetric) measures always return a difference 0.
+We also consider an absolute minimum of only two sampled directions, arbitrarily $\frac{\pi}{3}$ apart, since for a single direction the (symmetric) measures always return a difference 0.
 As expected (see Fig.\ref{fig:Discrete-difference-measures}) the different measures are very similar.
 They tend to each other when the differences are small and they differ most when the differences become large.
 We note that notwithstanding the large difference between these ellipses the discrete error nevertheless vanishes for 2 particular directions $\theta$ and these nodes persist even if $\delta_{\lambda}\neq\delta_{\gamma}$.
 These observations make the use of the averaged measure $PF/3$ rather moot and we believe that the inadequate sampling of the directions in a color point is responsible for the observed scattering of the differences.
-Finally we notice that also here the $\bar{\gamma}$ measure is the most sensitive.
+Finally we notice that also here the $\bar{\gamma}$ measure is the most sensitive and STRESS the least one.
+Comparing Fig.\ref{fig:Discrete-difference-measures} with Fig.\ref{fig:The-difference-measures} we can conclude that for these extreme sampling scenarios the 4 measures considered are very similar and the only criterium which matters is what sensitivity is wanted.